-The29Nov film company is run by Kevin Paschold and Sebastian Kökow in Berlin.
-Since I stumbled upon their YouTube channel whilst searching for ‘Harrier ATTK’ by Actress, I’ve found myself checking their channel on a daily basis to see what new tracks they’ve selected to turn into a music video.
+The29Nov is a film company run by Kevin Paschold and Sebastian Kökow in Berlin.
+Since I cam across their YouTube channel whilst searching for ‘Harrier ATTK’ by Actress, I’ve found myself checking their channel on a daily basis to see what new tracks they’ve selected to turn into a music video.

 It amazed me even more when I read that Kevin and Sebastian create these music videos solely for the love of the music, as if they’re giving something back as a present to the artist for the time they have put into producing their music.
 I understood their passion for electronic music, I guess we share a common interest, and I admired how much time and energy they had invested into their YouTube channel and of their taste of music, so I decided to catch up with the29Nov to see what’s behind this project and what their vision is.

 Can you please introduce yourselves, where are you both from, how you met each other and what did you each want to be when you were a kid?

 We are two guys from a small town in the middle of Germany, we currently live in Berlin.
 We’ve known each other since 2005 and we started our project “the29nov” in 2006 as a kind of counter movement against this philistine society that was surrounding us at the time.
 (We recommend you watch this video to see what we mean.)